AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0.md

 |5.1.0 UUID |6.5 LTS | guides-components.all-1.4.1|aemg-docs.all-1.2.0|
 |5.1.0 UUID |6.5 | guides-components.all-1.4.0|aemg-docs.all-1.2.0|

+## Upgrade to 5.1.0 release of Experience Manager Guides (Compatible with AEM 6.5 LTS)

+In order to upgrade to 5.1.0 release of Experience Manager Guides, you must first upgrade from **AEM 6.5** to **AEM 6.5 LTS**.
+For details, view [Upgrading to Adobe Experience Manager (AEM) 6.5 LTS](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/implementing/deploying/upgrading/upgrade).

+If you prefer not to upgrade from AEM 6.5 to AEM 6.5 LTS, you can skip this section and proceed with the upgrade steps mentioned in the below section.

 ## Upgrade to 5.1.0 release of Experience Manager Guides (Compatible with AEM 6.5)